raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 In general, every device supported by Linux can be used with a Raspberry Pi, although there are some limitations for models prior to Pi 4.

-## Raspberry Pi 4

-The Pi 4 contains two USB 3.0 ports and two USB 2.0 ports which are connected to a VL805 USB controller.
-The USB 2.0 lines on all four ports are connected to a single USB 2.0 hub within the VL805: this limits the total available bandwidth for USB 1.1 and USB 2.0 devices to that of a single USB 2.0 port.

-On the Pi 4, the USB controller used on previous models is located on the USB type C port and is disabled by default.

 ## Power

 As with all computers, there are limits to how much power you can draw from a USB port on the Raspberry Pi.
 Power is often the cause of problems with USB devices: to rule out power as the cause of an issue, connect your device via a powered USB hub.